Thomas Jay McCoy, 64, affectionately known as "Jay Boy", went to meet his creator, Friday morning, May 12, 2017.

 Jay Boy was born on May 27, 1953 to William Thomas McCoy and Emily Conseen McCoy.
 A native of Swain County, he was born and raised on the Cherokee Indian Reservation, where he proudly resided his entire life.

-In addition to his parents, he is proceeded in death by his brother William McCoy, his sister Tommie Ruth McCoy, his three nephews, Shane McCoy, "Lil" Tom McCoy, and Terry Allen McCoy, and his niece Peaches Casso.
+In addition to his parents, he is proceeded in death by his brother William McCoy, his sister Tommie Ruth McCoy, his three nephews, Shane McCoy, Tom, and Terry Allen McCoy, and his niece Peaches Caso.

-In addition he is survived by several loving sisters and brothers: Bertha Bradock, Richard McCoy, Maxine and Bud Burgess, Peggy and Moses Oocumma, Albert McCoy, Frances McCoy, Agnes and Herbert Bradley, Mildred McCoy, Larry Paul and Jackie McCoy, Mary Ella McCoy, Carla Faye McCoy, Ray McCoy, and special sister Rosie McCoy.
+In addition he is survived by several loving sisters and brothers: Bertha Bradock, Richard McCoy, Maxine and Bud Burgess, Peggy and Moses Oocumma, Albert McCoy, Francis McCoy, Agnes and Herbert Bradley, Mildred McCoy, Larry Paul and Jackie McCoy, Mary Ella McCoy, Carla Faye McCoy, Ray McCoy, and special sister Rose.

 Jay Boy was always a proud McCoy, he loved every member of his family in their own unique way, and being "Uncle Jay" gave him some of the greatest joys of his life.
 He leaves behind many nieces, nephews, cousins, and numerous close friends.